taneenak/Carpentry/Script.md

 # Questions We’re Answering:

-What do goat sales look like across the U.S. at a county level?
+- What do goat sales look like across the U.S. at a county level?
-How can we clean and prepare this data for geospatial analysis?
+- How can we clean and prepare this data for geospatial analysis?
-How do different regions, like Missouri and Mississippi, compare?
+- How do different regions, like Missouri and Mississippi, compare?
-Setting Up the Environment
+- Setting Up the Environment
-Instructor:

 Before we start coding, let’s load the necessary libraries.
 Each library has a specific purpose:

 ```r